zahapat/fpga-tools-qc/README.md

 ```

-## Git: Make The Current Repository Available As A Template
+## Git: Make the Current Repository Available as a Template

 Run the following command to change the status accordingly: